How to Translate Your Theme by Poedit?

 Here is the video to show you how to translate your website into different language

-• Choose your site language by navigating to WPAdmin > Settings > General > Site Language
+• Step 1: Set your site language by navigating to WPAdmin > Settings > General > Site Language

-• Going to the folder wp-content > themes > traveler > language > traveler.pot and download it.
+• Step 2: Going to the folder wp-content > themes > traveler > language > traveler.pot and download to your computer.

-• Open this file traveler.pot after you’ve downloaded it with Poedit software
+• Step 3: Open this file traveler.pot after you’ve downloaded it with Poedit software then create a new translation .po from traveler template

-• Create a new translation.
-Remember that the Pot files are only templates and don’t contain any translation themselves.
-To make a translation, create a new PO file based on the template.
-Click Create New translation.
+Kindly note that the .pot file is template only and don’t contain any translation themselves.
+Do not edit .pot file.
+To make a translation, create a new .po file based on the template by click Create New translation.

 Translation Image 1

-• You have to choose the Translation Language you want.
+Step 4: Choose the Translation Language.
 For example, we choose the Chinese(Simplified) language

 Translation Image 2

-• Click Save to finish your translating text.
+• Step 6: Click Save to finish your translation.
+The filename must be “traveler-localecode

 Translation Image 3

-To translate your text correctly, you must keep the “%s” formula when translating to other languages.
+To translate correctly, you must keep the original formula when translating to other languages.
 For example, you are going to translate the name of a car into other languages.
 So, the correct formula should be %s Car to %s ABC ( ABC – the name you want ), not to %ABC

 Poedit Error